 After competing for six years and fussing with different hairstyles for the stage, I have adopted a less-is-more attitude and have found that the NPC and IFBB judges seem to prefer a more natural look in competitors these days.
 There is no reason to fuss incessantly over one’s hair unless someone is going for a rat’s nest look.
-The more natural a style is, the better it looks onstage and the more it flatters a competitor’s facial features a322677nd physique without distracting the judge’s eye from essential judging elements.
+The more natural a style is, the better it looks onstage and the more it flatters a competitor’s facial features and physique without distracting the judge’s eye from essential judging elements.

 A great hairstyle for stage should follow these guidelines: